mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ### Motherboard

-The motherboard is the circuit board upon which all your other goodies sit and the medium by which all of your various components talk to each other and receive power.
+The motherboard is the circuit board upon which all your other goodies sit and the medium by which all of your various components talk to each other and receive power 🔌.
 Motherboards come with different specifications depending on what you want and need as well as what your other hardware components are.

 First off, you want to ensure that your motherboard is compatible with your CPU.
 This is often expressed in terms of the *chipset* the motherboard supports in its specification.
 In the case of the AMD Threadripper series, you'll want to look for a motherboard that supports the X399 chipset.
-This is a very important detail to be mindful of!
+This is a very important detail to be mindful of!💡

-Another important aspect of motherboards it their form factor, which roughly determines their size and hence how many slots/ports they have for various components to connect to.
+Another important aspect of motherboards is their form factor, which roughly determines their size and hence how many slots/ports they have for various components to connect to.
 The largest form factor is ATX, and it will give you the most flexibility for integrating various components and upgrading your system.

 Different motherboards also support different numbers of PCIe expansion slots.
 PCIe is essentially an interface standard that provides slots on motherboards which can be used for connecting high-speed components like GPUs.
 GPUs typically are connected to PCIe x16 slots, and so if you want to include one or multiple GPUs in your system, you want to ensure there are sufficient PCIe x16 slots provided.